neillsom/spaced-repetition-server/README.md

 ## Spaced Repetition: North American Medicinal Herbs

-Spaced Repetition is a Node/Express and React application which showcases data structures and algorithms.
+Spaced Repetition is a Node / Express and React application that showcases data structures and algorithms.
 The site uses authentication and JWTs through the passport and bcyrpt libraries.
 A user can create an account, practice learning plant Latin names, sign out, and return to their previous progress.

 ## Motivation
 Spaced repetition is a method for efficient learning that has you practice concepts or skills over increasing periods of time.
 As a student of Western Herbalism and botany, I've had to memorize the common and scientific names of many, many plants.
 This app is a great solution to the problem and can easily be expanded or changed simply by updating the database.